justinjee/proScatter/README.md

 ##For visualizing pLink data from one or more experiments

-by Katelyn McGary Shipper and Justin Jee
+by Katelyn McGary Shipper, Justin Jee, and Ilya Shamovsky

 *Dependencies*